Attributes

 Add an underscore to the attribute name to make it "tacit" or silent.
 This guarantees that a value exists for the attribute, but without returning the value.

-s of persons that have an age
+Here we get the names of persons that have an age set without returning the age:

 Person.name.age_.query.get ==> List(